 Conclusion: Regarding Multiple Sclerosis, lesions on the brain and spinal cord have no relationship to symptoms.

 Things to consider: Business model and data.
 It takes a lot of data for machine learning to recognize patterns (variances in images) and create a computer vision model.
+MRI’s are taken in “slices” from a horizontal and vertical plane.
+Reconstructing an accurate model from piece meal MRI images, including volume, could prove to be challenging.

 Findings: Small but strategic details can elevate an environment.
 Physicians and patients don’t always speak the first same language be it native or technical.
 Most people however understand symbols and images.
 Highlighting a problem area in a virtual red or placing an upset emoji face could alleviate communication insecurities.